 Masaryk University does not automatically return the materials documenting the applicant's education and enclosed in the recognition application.

 Masaryk University requires, in accordance with the section 90, subsection 3 of Act No. 111/1998 Coll., on Higher Education Institutions, authentication of signatures and stamps on the original of diplomas.

 Means of authenticating the signatures and stamps occurring on the original of the diploma depend on the country that has issued it, i.e. where the applicant earned his/her education.

-The following table contains a list of individual countries and requirements relating to the verification of diplomas gained in them, including a link to authorities that serve as the first instance in the foreign education recognition process.
+The following table contains a list of individual countries and requirements relating to the verification of diplomas gained in them.

 The signatures and stamps authentication can be classified into three categories, depending on the (non)existence of an international agreement: